VRtheKing/Surf-Smart/README.md

 # Surf-Smart Chrome Extension

-Surf-Smart is a Chrome extension designed to enhance your browsing experience by providing convenient features right at your fingertips.
-With Surf-Smart, you can summarize webpages for quick understanding, perform fast searches directly on the websites you visit, and manage your tabs efficiently by grouping them based on related topics.
+Surf-Smart is a powerful Chrome extension designed to optimize your browsing experience with innovative features that enhance online navigation and information retrieval.

 ## Features

 ### Website Summarizer

-Surf-Smart incorporates state-of-the-art Language Model (LLM) technology to summarize webpages.
-Quickly grasp the main points and key information of any webpage without having to read through the entire content.
+Utilize advanced Language Model (LLM) technology to quickly summarize webpages.
+Capture the main points and essential information effortlessly, saving you time and improving your productivity.

 ### Quick Search

-Say goodbye to the hassle of navigating through search engine results.
-Surf-Smart allows you to perform lightning-fast searches directly on the websites you're browsing.
-No more wasted time clicking through search engine links. get the information you need instantly.
+Perform instant searches directly on the websites you visit.
+Skip the hassle of navigating search engine results—get the information you need instantly with just a click.

 ### Tidy Tabs

-Efficiently manage your browsing sessions with the Tidy Tabs feature.
-Group tabs based on related topics, making it easier to navigate through your tabs and maintain an organized browsing environment.
-Tidy Tabs helps you keep your workflow smooth and your browser clutter-free.
+Organize your browsing sessions with Tidy Tabs.
+This feature automatically groups open tabs based on related topics, keeping your browser clutter-free and maintaining a streamlined workflow.

+### Ask on Page

+Engage directly with the content you're viewing using the Ask on Page feature.
+Ask questions about the webpage, and Surf-Smart will provide relevant answers based on the context of the site, offering a personalized and interactive browsing experience.

 ## Installation